Harry Potter and the Philosopher's Stone (PC video game): Reception

-Harry Potter and the Philosopher's Stone was met with "mixed or average" reviews upon release according to review aggregator Metacritic.
+Harry Potter and the Philosopher's Stone was met with "mixed or average" reviews upon release according to review aggregator platform Metacritic.
 Critics generally concluded that the simplistic gameplay would not satisfy experienced players, but recommended it as a solid experience for younger players and fans of the books or film.
 Steve Butts of IGN speculated that much of the game's budget was devoted to the license, and was disappointed as a Harry Potter fan that the gameplay lacked the sophistication of EA's previous title American McGee's Alice.

 Andrew Bub of Extended Play, Gerald Villoria of GameSpot and Enid Burns of GameSpy were charmed by the wide scenario variety, with Villoria adding that the more exciting sequences made the lack of an obvious method of storing multiple saved games regrettable.
 Kevin Giacobbi of GameZone enjoyed the game's accessibility and gradually increasing difficulty, but mentioned that the lack of multiplayer and replayability may alienate hardcore gamers.
 Hilary Williams of AllGame deemed the customizable control scheme to be the game's best feature, but cautioned that the automatic jumping setting has the capability to backfire.
 Contrariwise, Burns determined the controls to be overly basic and unintuitive, and Villoria said that the ability to enable automatic jumping removed any semblance of challenge.
 Li C. Kuo of PC Gamer derided the inability to strafe, which frustrated efforts to dodge enemy projectiles.

 Sean Miller of The Electric Playground faulted the lack of exciting rewards for uncovering secret areas, which attributed a feeling of tedium.
 He and Butts found the process of learning spells and the feature of casting spells with a single mouse click overly simplistic.
 Villoria considered the puzzles and platforming similarly simple and repetitive.
 Miller commended the recreation of the film's Quidditch field and the feel of the matches, but could not determine the mechanic for completing a match, and said that the matches become as repetitive and dull as the rest of the game after a couple of matches.
 Villoria determined the difficulty of the Quidditch matches to be negligible, explaining that the other players have no effect on the game's outcome.
 He also criticized the keyboard control scheme necessitated for the matches, which he described as awkward.